ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Conclusion

 \section{Conclusion}

 We present ViewSplat, a view-adaptive framework that addresses the fidelity bottleneck in feed-forward 3D Gaussian splatting.
-By shifting from static primitive regression to view-adaptive dynamic splatting, our method refines Gaussian attributes conditioned on the target view, enabling the modeling of complex view-dependent appearances that rigid representations often fail to model.
-ViewSplat achieves state-of-the-art fidelity while maintaining real-time rendering (154 FPS) across multiple benchmarks, without requiring pre-computed poses.
+By shifting from static primitive regression to view-adaptive splatting, our method refines Gaussian attributes conditioned on each target view, enabling the modeling of complex view-dependent appearance that rigid representations often fail to capture.
+ViewSplat achieves state-of-the-art fidelity while maintaining real-time rendering (90--154 FPS) across multiple benchmarks, without requiring precomputed poses.
 We hope our view-adaptive paradigm inspires future research into more flexible and high-fidelity 3D representations for real-world scenarios.